Optimal designs for identifying effective doses in drug combination studies: Numerical results

 where $l_i$ denotes the length of the set $\text{MED}_{p_i}(\hat\theta_s)$ that is calculated based on a grid, $i=1, \ldots, k$.
 By means of this, the precision of the estimated effects at the MED sets is measured for each simulation step in comparison to the initial ``true'' model.

-It is important to note that due to the complex model setup, there may be computational issues when fitting the model or computing the MED sets for the new simulated data points during the simulation step.
+It is important to note that due to the complex model setup, computational issues may arise when fitting the model or computing the MED sets for the new simulated data points during the simulation step.
 These cases were excluded from further analysis.
-If such cases occurred in the analysis, this will be stated.\\
+If such cases were identified in the analysis, they will be stated.\\

-Analyzing Scenario 1 shows how well the different designs perform in the practically motivated setting of the case study (see again Section \ref{Case study}).
+Analyzing Scenario~1 reveals how well the different designs perform in the practically motivated setting of the case study (see Section \ref{Case study} again).
 Since the case study serves as the source for this scenario, the initial parameter setting corresponds to the model fit of the case study.
 The corresponding results for the simulation study of Scenario~1 can be seen exemplarily for 27 measurements in Figure \ref{fig:SImResults_BIData27}, where the precision of estimating the 10\% and 50\% contour lines is shown via the corresponding RMSE values.

-Both locally $\mathrm{MED}$-optimal designs demonstrate strong performance, particularly when compared to the traditional factorial design or the ray designs.
+Both locally $\mathrm{MED}$-optimal designs demonstrate strong performance, particularly when compared to the traditional factorial or the ray designs.
 The locally $\mathrm{MED}$-optimal design, specifically tailored for estimating the corresponding 10\% and 50\% contour lines, exhibits the smallest median RMSE value and variability, outperforming all other design approaches.
+The smaller the RMSE values are, the more precisely the contour lines can be estimated.
+This is also directly linked to a precise estimation of the corresponding MED sets.
+Hence, the considered $\mathrm{MED}$-optimal design leads to the highest precision of the effective concentrations.
 Furthermore, the locally D-optimal design shows the next best performance.
-The locally $\mathrm{MED}$-optimal design for the 20\% and 80\% contour lines also performs well and outperforms the factorial design and the ray designs.
+The locally $\mathrm{MED}$-optimal design not intended for estimating the contour lines of interest at 10\% and 50\%, but rather for the 20\% and 80\% contour lines also performs well and outperforms the factorial design and the ray designs.
 Overall, the factorial design and the ray designs are clearly inferior to the other design approaches in this context, as indicated by their higher RMSE values and variability.
 However, it is important to note that both ray designs achieve higher precision than the factorial $4\times4$ design, despite utilizing fewer dose combination levels.

 A similar pattern is observed for the other sample sizes.
 The locally $\mathrm{MED}$-optimal design for estimating the 10\% and 50\% contour line outperforms the other designs for all numbers of observations.
 As the number of measurements increases, both the RMSE values and the variability of all designs decrease, indicating higher precision for all designs (see Appendix Figure \ref{fig:SImResults_BIData}).
 Nevertheless, the factorial or ray designs remain inferior to the other design approaches.
 The misspecified locally $\mathrm{MED}$-optimal design for the contour lines of 20\% and 80\% also outperforms the original design for higher sample sizes in terms of the median RMSE values and ranks third best in this case.
 Additionally, it is important to note that the factorial $4\times 4$ design and both ray designs result in very large outliers, particularly for small sample sizes.